Emory National Primate Research Center

 After Yerkes experimenters injected this monkey with a toxin, he was unable to move his feet despite trying.
 He struggled with a phenomenon called “freezing of gait.”
 Experimenters across the country have continued to force monkeys to endure this kind of trauma for decades, even though their tests have not led to cures for humans.

 The Emory National Primate Research Center (Emory), formerly known as the Yerkes National Primate Research Center, is one of seven so-called “flagship primate centers” established and funded by the National Institutes of Health (NIH) and one of the largest primate laboratories in the world.
-Located in Atlanta, it’s affiliated with Emory University, which used 1,485 nonhuman primates in experiments in 2020.
-An additional 2,270 nonhuman primates were imprisoned at the facility for other purposes, including breeding.
-In 2017, Emory University received nearly $325 million from NIH, of which the primate center received nearly $80 million.
+Located in Atlanta, it’s affiliated with Emory University, which used 1,143 nonhuman primates in experiments in 2022.
+An additional 2,798 nonhuman primates were imprisoned at the facility for other purposes, including breeding.
+In fiscal year 2022, Emory University received over $800 million from NIH, including more than $11 million for basic operations of the primate center.

 Experimenters at Emory use monkeys in addiction studies and in experiments designed to cause extreme psychological distress.
 Emory’s Mar Sanchez subjects infant monkeys to maternal abuse and neglect and studies the impact of this early-life stress on their “enhanced vulnerability to the reinforcing effects of cocaine.”
 Another Emory experimenter, Stuart Zola, has cut lesions in monkeys’ brains and tied the animals to restraint chairs—using severe stress to induce and then measure cognitive deficits.
 He has also induced strokes in monkeys by obstructing a major artery leading to the brain.